jokoziol/YorFiit/CONTRIBUTING.md

 }
 ```

 - `name` is displayed in the app.
-The name must be localized
+The name must be unique and localized
 - `usesLocation` calculates the distance in meters and returns a list of coordinates
 - `usesDistance` calculates the distance in meters and **not** returns a list of coordinates
 - `metValue` cannot be smaller then zero